raheemadamboev/portfolio/README.md

 This app helps people who want to learn bookkeeping special account codes.
 Users can play interactive quiz games and search for account codes by content and numbers.
 The app supports multiple languages (Uzbek, Russian).
 Also, it is fully offline, lightweight, and extremely easy to use.

+_The app was originally developed by Material2 that you can see at 3B.
+Material3 implemented from scratch._

 - **13 000+ downloads in Google Play Store so far**
 - **4.7 overall stars in Google Play Store**